How Is Whey Protein Made?

 If you want to improve your recovery rate and optimise your sports performance, then it pays to research the best quality whey protein supplement.
 We believe we have found a winning formula in The Native Whey, which can be purchased from our online store by clicking here.
 The Native Whey is an affordable, high purity supplement that can make a real difference to your fitness when used in conjunction with a healthy balanced diet.
 The difference comes from the way the supplement is made.
 For a start, the whey protein comes directly from milk, rather than cheese.
 This reduces the volume of unwanted hormones and antibodies that find their way to the protein powder.
 Microfiltration is used to separate the whey protein molecules directly from casein and other milk products, followed by low-temperature drying that preserves many of the delicate digestive enzymes that would otherwise be broken down.

-Find out more in our new guide: The Problem With Whey Protein: Why You Deserve Better From Your Whey Protein Supplements.
+Find out more in our new guide: The Native Whey Protein: Why You Deserve Better From Your Whey Protein Supplements.
 Claim a free copy today by visiting our Health Hub.